olliw42/mLRS-docu/docs/MSPX.md

   - allows RC Control over MSP (rc override)
   - Full MSP GCS Functionality with INAV Configurator, MWP and other applications
   - comprehensive OSD and Blackbox Link Statistics with dedicated MSP messages provided by mLRS
-  - limited to 50Hz RC Rate (Only relevant for 2.4GHz FLRC Mode with 111Hz Packet rate, Will be limited to 37Hz RC rate)
+  - limited to 50Hz RC Rate (only relevant for 2.4GHz FLRC mode, which will be limited to 37Hz RC rate, but full datarate)
 - Transparent
+  - Not recommended
   - See INAV 7 section
-  - Not recommended

-RC Out Mode (Can be combined with Serial if the Rx has 2 UART)
+RC Out Mode (can be combined with serial if the receiver has 2 UARTs)
 - CRSF
   - allows RC Control
+  - provides limited link statistics for OSD and Blackbox
   - RC Rate up to 111Hz in 2.4GHz FLRC mode
+  - no downlink telemetry

  ***Recommendation***

 Since INAV 8 in combination with mLRS can provide all features over MspX, it is recommended to only use a single UART MspX connection for most vehicles.
 The only exception is the 2.4GHz FLRC mode that can provide 111Hz packet and RC rate.
 Due to a performance limitation in INAV, this mode had to be limited to 37Hz RC Rate over MSP.
-Use a separated CRSF UART instead, to achieve full 111Hz RC Update Rates in this mode.
+Use a separate CRSF UART instead, to achieve full 111Hz RC Update Rates in this mode.
 All other features will work as normal.

 ### INAV 7